himazawa/himazawa.github.io/posts/email-lockout/index.md

 {{< /admonition >}}

 ### Proton Mail
-After a lot of thinking (and a lot of 72-hour lockouts, thanks Outlook support), I realized the real problem wasn’t Zero Trust policies locking me out.
-It was support—run by what felt like a lobotomized LLM failing to understand basic issues.
+After a lot of thinking (and a lot of 72-hour lockouts, thanks Outlook support), I realized the real problem wasn’t Zero Trust policies locking me out which is fair.
+It was support, run by what felt like a lobotomized LLM failing to understand basic tasks.

 So, following the old "you get what you pay for" mantra, I decided to try paid providers.

 It’s a gamble, of course.
 Support is like security: you don’t realize how much you need it until you really need it.
 I just hope my money is going into the right bucket.